vemonet/EmojiMart/README.md

 sudo udevadm control --reload-rules
 ```

-<details><summary>Alternatively you can also use the <code>.AppImage</code> file</summary>
+<details><summary>Alternatively, but not recommended, you can also use the <code>.AppImage</code> file</summary>

-Note this is not recommended, as the apps takes longer to startup than with the flatpak.
+This is not recommended, as the apps takes longer to startup than with the flatpak, and not all dependencies are included to auto-paste.

 Run this command to download the `.AppImage`, and create a desktop file for it: